MaxParisotto/nexa-core/README.md

-# Nexa Utils
+# Nexa Core

 ## Overview

-Nexa Utils is a comprehensive Rust-based utility library providing essential tools and functionalities for multi-agent systems, resource management, and monitoring.
+Nexa Core is a comprehensive Rust-based utility library providing essential tools and functionalities for multi-agent systems, resource management, and monitoring.
 The project emphasizes reliability, performance, and safety through robust resource tracking and health monitoring.

 ## Key Features